 I’ll admit, the excitement I felt as I was literally mowing down on this amazing dragon bowl was a bit over-the-top.
 Is this normal?
 Probably not.

 When it was over and my shirt/face/car was splattered with coconut curry sauce and bits of vegetable I looked up to see my hubby staring at me with a look, just this look, maybe it was disgust? bewilderment? amusement?

 I don’t know.
 But that’s when I decided that I am officially weird.

 Needless to say, I knew this dragon bowl would have to be recreated in the kitch.

 Dragon bowls aren’t a new thing.
-According to Thrive Forward, a dragon bowl is simply a meal-in-a-bowl that consists of a high-quality protein and nutrient dense vegetables over a whole grain base like rice, or is sometimes served over roasted sweet potatoes and a bed of spinach.
+A dragon bowl is simply a meal-in-a-bowl that consists of a high-quality protein and nutrient dense vegetables over a whole grain base like rice, or is sometimes served over roasted sweet potatoes and a bed of spinach.

 I stuck with spinach and brown rice as the base for my bowl, and then chose to go with chicken, broccoli, snap peas, and peppers in a delicious red curry sauce (with peanut butter and tahini!) as the bulk of the bowl.
 Then I chose to use similar toppings as the bowl I enjoyed at Communitea – cabbage, carrots, cilantro, peanuts, and bean sprouts for that crunch!